1,000+ Opportunities

 2026 Capacity Bridging Fund 425 Main Street, 2nd Floor Follow Us And Join The Fight

-Based on current listing details, eligibility includes: Connecticut-based nonprofits and advocacy groups demonstrating anti-racist practices, community participation from affected populations, and understanding of interconnected oppression.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Connecticut-based nonprofits and advocacy groups demonstrating anti-racist practices, community participation from affected populations, and understanding of interconnected oppression.
+Confirm the full requirements in the official notice before applying.